sarah-mentor/repo-from-udacity-workspace/README.md

-Workspace# Setting up a GitHub repo for a Project in the Udacity Workspace
+# Setting up a GitHub repo for a Project in the Udacity Workspace

 This document should help you get a remote GitHub repository linked to your Udacity Workspace.
 Please note that each Workspace will need its own repo.